MaxDu17/MediaMarker/README.md

 At the very end, just close out of the window, and the annotations are automatically dumped to a text file found in the same directory as the `video_annotator.py` code.

 # Advanced Features
 There are four buttons on the window.
 The first one, `Recalibrate`, allows you to enter a custom time into the timer using the command line interface.
-A neat trick: press the "recalibrate" button on a round number on your video player.
-Put *this value* into the recalibration; the timer will be running in the background and will to your number accordingly.
-This allows for live recalibration.
+A neat trick: press the "recalibrate" button on a round number on your video player but keep the video playing.
+Put this value into the recalibration; the timer will be running in the background and will add your number accordingly.
+This allows for live recalibration, and I found it personally super useful.

 The second one, `Dump`, allows you to export the annotations to a text file without closing the window (good for backups)